Sports, Houston Texans

 What's at Stake Against New England

-Houston will travel to Foxborough for its matchup against the Patriots.
+Houston travels to Foxborough for its matchup against the Patriots.
 That adds an extra layer of challenge, as road games early in the season can test even the most prepared teams.
 New England may be in a rebuilding phase, but the Patriots remain capable of disrupting opponents with strong defensive schemes.

 A Texans win would reinforce the idea that this team is ready to carry last year's success into the new season.
 A loss, especially after national praise, could add fuel to the curse conversation, even if the notion is more entertainment than reality.